19 February, 2015

 The Whitehaven Coking Coal Project is located adjacent to and contiguous with the former Haig Colliery, from which 48 million tonnes of coal was extracted from 1914 to 1986, when it closed as part of the coal industry decline in the UK, despite extensive remaining resources.

-Within the three WCM licence areas it is conservatively estimated that there is around 1 billion tonnes of coking coal.
-Currently WCM has scoped a mine extracting 2 million tonnes of hard to semi-soft coking coal a year.
+Within the three WCM licence areas it is conservatively estimated that there is around one billion tonnes of metallurgical coal.
+Currently WCM has scoped a mine extracting two million tonnes of hard to semi-soft metallurgical coal a year.

 The licences are south of the former Haig Colliery workings and, as a result of this proximity, there is a large database of existing information which informs the project on various aspects of the project, including both the regional and specific structural geology in the area, together with extensive mapping, mine plans, mine coal sampling, borehole drilling and geophysical surveys.
 For example, there are 30 historical on-shore coal industry boreholes, 18 of which are fully cored, enabling WCM to review the historical logs proving the presence of key seams and geological sequencing and inputting into the JORC reporting.

 In Autumn 2014, WCM started its own borehole drilling programme with four onshore sites being investigated and samples extracted for up-to-date coal quality assessment, confirmation of target seam intersections and input into a maiden JORC resource.

 A further campaign of drilling in 2015 will see both onshore and offshore drilling commencing in spring 2015.